openfort-xyz/samples/web3auth-wagmi-nextjs/README.md

 ```
 git clone https://github.com/openfort-xyz/samples
-cd ssv-social-nextjs
+cd web3auth-wagmi-nextjs
 ```

-Copy the .env.example file into a file named .env in the folder of the server you want to use.
+Copy the .env.local.example file into a file named .env.local in the folder of the server you want to use.
 For example:

 ```
 cp .env.local.example .env.local